afolabiabass/ha-linux-server-config/README.md

 #### 2. Create a keypair for grader user
-* Ssh into the grader user account: $ ssh grader@35.178.90.82 -p 2200 (plus password if any)
+* ssh into the grader user account: $ ssh grader@35.178.90.82 -p 2200 (plus password if any)
 * Create a directory .ssh: $ sudo mkdir .ssh
 * Create a file with the name authorized_keys inside the .ssh directory: $ sudo touch /.ssh/authorized_keys.
 * Change the permission for the .ssh folder: $ sudo chmod 700 .ssh